 I remember learning to spell a particular word in kindergarten.
 We were waiting for our teacher to arrive to begin class, and I heard the girl behind me say that she had learned how to spell this word.
 Two or three other kids gathered close around her desk, like scientists around a Petri dish.
 This was vital information.
 I didn't turn around, but I listened, and as she spelled out the word I wrote down each lowercase letter; a line and a curve, a line and a curve, a line and a curve: red.
 And I remember thinking, such a small word, and such a big color.

 I suppose that was the start of it.
-When a teacher would inform the class that our test would be an essay test, I was the student who was secretly rejoicing while other students moaned miserably at what they must have felt was some unjust punishment.
-My favorite day at school was the day our Scholastic book orders arrived.
-But it never occurred to me that I could be a writer.
-I knew people wrote books; I liked reading them, and I liked writing stories when I was in school.
+Later in school, when a teacher would inform the class that our test would be an essay test, I was the student who was secretly rejoicing while other students moaned.
+My favorite day at school was the day our Scholastic book orders arrived, but it never occurred to me that I could be a writer.
+I knew people wrote books, I liked reading them, and I liked writing stories when I was in school.
 But when I was growing up, writing and other arts weren't considered real work, and so I had a hard time validating my desire.
 Eventually, I came to realize that what I thought of as real was someone else's opinion, not mine.
 Also, a desire that comes from the heart is inherently good, and does not require validation.